Please fill in our form and one of our experts will get back to you. Alternatively, call our 24 hour number on: 0113 245 8549

-Dangerous means there is a danger of physical injury or serious damage to property as a result of your actions.
+Dangerous driving means there is a danger of physical injury or serious damage to property as a result of your actions.
 The offence can be committed by simply driving dangerously or driving a vehicle in a dangerous condition, even if you are driving carefully.

-Death by Dangerous Driving
+Death by dangerous driving

+Being involved in any road traffic collision can be a very distressing time, even if your actions are not to blame.
 This intensifies when there is a fatality as a direct result of the collision.
 With your mind elsewhere, your last focus will be on a police interview but this is when you need to have your rights protected.
 What you say in the interview could make the difference between being prosecuted or being released without proceedings being instigated.

-The maximum sentence for the offence of death by dangerous driving, this is a matter that can only be dealt with at the Crown Court and our specialist team can assist you from the investigation stages at the Police Station right the way through to trial at the Crown Court.
-Such assistance could be in the form of securing a lesser charge of death by careless driving, reducing the risk of a prison sentence being imposed.
+If charged with death by dangerous driving, this is a matter that can only be dealt with at the Crown Court and our specialist team can assist you from the investigation stages at the Police Station right the way through to trial at the Crown Court.
+Such assistance could be in the form of securing a lesser charge of death by careless driving, which can significantly reduce the risk of a prison sentence being imposed.